HPI-Information-Systems/snowman/docs/advanced_setups/remote_instances.md

 As a client, you will receive the URL (=address) of the Snowman instance you should connect to.
-When opening Snowman app, make sure to *not* start a local instance but selecting "REMOTE INSTANCE" and entering the provided address.
+When opening Snowman app, make sure to *not* start a local instance but selecting *REMOTE INSTANCE* and entering the provided address.

 ## Provider perspective